 The Sean Linehan Walk

 The Sean Linehan Walk, named in honour of a local Aughrim man, is a lovely walk in the picturesque, historic village of Aughrim.
 It has a number of short walks available, the longest being 4km, which are more suitable for little legs.
-It's also a great place to observe nature, though some of the route is unsuitable for buggies.
+It’s also a great place to observe nature, though some of the route is unsuitable for buggies.

-Powercourt Waterfall is a wonderful place to be on a summer day.
+Powerscourt Waterfall in Enniskerry, Co.
+Wicklow is a wonderful place to be on a summer day.
 It is a 121-metre high waterfall, Ireland’s highest!
 The landscape is beautiful, with many of the trees being over 200 years old and several woodland pathways.
-With a playground, cafe and icecreams, walks, bbq facilities and picnic benches, it is easy to lose track of time here.
+With a playground, cafe and ice-creams, walks, barbecue facilities and picnic benches, it is easy to lose track of time here!

 The Bray-Greystones Cliff Walk

-The Bray-Greystones Cliff Walk, one of the highlights of Wicklow, is a stunning walk with unique views.
+The Bray-Greystones Cliff Walk, one of the highlights of Wicklow, is a stunning walk with unique coastal views.
 My 3 year old managed this one on foot, although we had brought a back carrier just in case.
-It's just over 6km long.
+It’s just over 6km long.
 The breathtaking views are certainly worth the challenge though!

 The Old Railway Walk in Tinahely is a safe, quiet spot to take the family for a lovely day out.
 The walk stretches 2.7km in length and traverses a section of the Woodenbridge to Shillelagh Railway Line which was closed in 1964.

-Bring the bike on part of the Blessington Lakes (Poulaphouca Reservoir) loop!
+Bring the bike on part of the Blessington Lakes (also known as Poulaphouca Reservoir) loop!
 Set in the Wicklow Mountains, it is the largest man-made lake in Ireland.
 The views are unrivaled.

 Brittas Bay & Greystones